vdsm/virtual-dsm/readme.md

     - /dev/dri
   ```

-> [!TIP]
+> [!NOTE]
-> This can be used to enable the facial recognition function in Synology Photos for example.
+> This can be used to enable the facial recognition function in Synology Photos, but does not provide hardware transcoding for video.

 ### How do I install a specific version of vDSM?